aditya-sarawat/HackerRank/README.md

 It includes all the solutions of Hackerrank 30 Days of Code in c++ and java.
 ---
-Don't Forget to STAR the Repositrie.
+Don't Forget to STAR the repository.